 Another important focus is the availability of 12-step meetings.
 They support the formation of a peer group and help participants break out of isolation.
 These experiences also assist with the development of self-esteem.
 By training yourself to accept accountability early on in rehab, you’ll set yourself up for successful relapse prevention.

 One major method used after treating alcohol withdrawal is therapy.
-Addiction therapy is a follow-up to detox, which heals the body.
+Addiction therapy is a follow-up to detox, which heals the body from alcohol withdrawal and its symptoms.
 Psychotherapy instead focuses on healing the mind, tackling the roots of addictive behaviors.
-Therapy also handles co-occurring mental disorders through dual diagnosis treatment.
+Therapy also handles co-occurring mental disorders through dual diagnosis treatment, which focuses on both addiction and mental health.
 The types of therapy used after treating alcohol withdrawal can be split into the holistic approach and evidence-based modalities.

 At San Antonio Recovery Center, therapies used after treating alcohol withdrawal include: